Instructions for adapting your code to an analysis pipeline

 Step 2: Break up your scripts

 You can start writing the individual scripts in your pipeline.
 If you already have an analysis workflow, break this up into individual scripts representing the steps of the pipeline.
-Plan what you want the inputs and outputs to be for each script.
+Plan what you want as the inputs and outputs for each script.

 Step 3: Create a YAML file